 General Aviation-Rural Airport

-General Aviation-Basic Airport;
+General Aviation-Basic Airport

-+ Ensure Arizona’s airport system continues to effectively connect, move and support the state’s transportation needs for years to come;
+Ensure Arizona’s airport system continues to effectively connect, move and support the state’s transportation needs for years to come;

-+ Provide a framework for the integrated planning, operation and development of Arizona’s aviation assets; and
+Provide a framework for the integrated planning, operation and development of Arizona’s aviation assets; and

-+ Include performance measures to assess the total system’s performance, guide implementation and evaluate results.
+Include performance measures to assess the total system’s performance, guide implementation and evaluate results.

-Airport Development Program Policy
+3. Airport Development Program Policy

 A.R.S.
-28-8202 directs the State Transportation Board to distribute state aviation funds to airport facilities for planning, design, development, acquisition of interest in land, construction, and improvement of publicly owned and operated airport facilities according to the needs of those facilities, as determined by the Board.
+28-8202 directs the State Transportation Board to distribute State Aviation Funds to airport facilities for planning, design, development, acquisition of interest in land, construction, and improvement of publicly owned and operated airport facilities according to the needs of those facilities, as determined by the Board.
 To meet the aviation needs of the State and establish a consistent, fair, and transparent system through which funds will be distributed, the Board hereby establishes the following programs in order of their respective priorities:

 Federal/State Matching (FSL) Airport Development Grants Program: